 Single-mother poverty: how much do educational differences in single motherhood matter? ~ Juho Härkönen;

-Single motherhood and child development in the UK ~Susan Harkness, Mariña Fernández Salgado;
+Single motherhood and child development in the UK ~Susan Harkness and Mariña Fernández Salgado;

-Single parenthood and children’s educational performance: inequalities among families and schools ~ Marloes de Lange, Jaap Dronkers;
+Single parenthood and children’s educational performance: inequalities among families and schools ~ Marloes de Lange and Jaap Dronkers;

-Wellbeing among children with single parents in Sweden –focusing on shared residence ~ Emma Fransson, Sara Brolin Låftman, Viveca Östberg, Malin Bergström;
+Wellbeing among children with single parents in Sweden –focusing on shared residence ~ Emma Fransson, Sara Brolin Låftman, Viveca Östberg and Malin Bergström;

-A life course approach to single mothers’ economic wellbeing in different welfare states ~ Hannah Zagel, Sabine Hübgen;
+A life-course approach to single mothers’ economic wellbeing in different welfare states ~ Hannah Zagel and Sabine Hübgen;

 Doesn’t anyone else care?
-Poverty among working single parents in Europe ~ Jeroen Horemans, Ive Marx;
+Poverty among working single parents across Europe ~ Jeroen Horemans and Ive Marx;

 Middle-class single parents ~ Young-hwan Byun;